gilligan-ees-4760/EES_4760_5760_website/content/downloads/butterfly_model.md

 ## Enhanced Butterfly Model

-* This is the [Enhanced Butterfly Model](/models/class_05/enhanced_butterfly_model_class_5.nlogo) that we developed in class.
+* This is the [Enhanced Butterfly Model](/models/class_05/enhanced_butterfly_model_class_5.nlogo) that we will write in class.
   <https://ees4760.jgilligan.org/models/class_05/enhanced_butterfly_model_class_5.nlogo>